pixqc/zalloc/README.md

-Zig allocators implemented in C.
+**zalloc**: Zig allocators implemented in C.

 Allocators:
 - [x] Fixed Buffer allocator
 - [x] Arena + page allocator
 - [x] General purpose allocator

-For educational purposes only, attempting to use this in production will make The Universe shoot a cosmic ray into your computer and brick your $5000 Mac.
+For educational purposes only.
+Attempting to use this in production will make The Universe shoot a cosmic ray into your computer and brick your $5000 Mac.

 ![image](./dorito.jpg)